 Theft, vandalism, loitering…these crimes are on the rise, and your business might be the next target.
-However, there is a way to make the odds much less likely.
+However, there is a way to make the odds much less likely with video surveillance.
 Live video surveillance can drastically improve your protection against break-ins.

 Let’s get right into it.